sea-rii/Scrape-n-taste-Chicago/README.md

-# Yelp Restaurant Review Scraper
+# Scrape 'n' Taste Chicago

 - The Yelp Restaurant Review Scraper is a Python script designed to collect restaurant data from Yelp for the Chicago area.
 - It uses the requests library to download web pages and BeautifulSoup to parse the HTML content.